Tied at 2: Gasol lifts Grizzlies past Spurs 110-108 in OT - News 12 Now

-The Grizzlies won despite blowing a 10-point lead with 7:38 left in regulation and 23 turnovers that San Antonio turned into 31 points.
+The Grizzlies won despite blowing a 10-point lead with 7:38 left in regulation and franchise postseason-high 23 turnovers that San Antonio turned into 31 points.

 The Grizzlies overcame another postseason personal best from Kawhi Leonard, who had 43 points.
-He rallied the Spurs by scoring the last 16 points of regulation, but missed a 21-footer short of the rim with James Ennis defending him just before the buzzer.
-Leonard also tied it at 108 with 17 seconds left with a 3 from the left corner.
+He rallied the Spurs by scoring the last 16 points of regulation, but missed a 21-footer short of the rim with James Ennis defending him just before the buzzer ending regulation.
+Leonard also tied it at 108 with 17 seconds left in overtime with a 3 from the left corner.

+“That was great game,” Spurs coach Gregg Popovich said.
+“Both teams played their hearts out.
+Just a fantastic basketball game.
+The fans got their money’s worth tonight for sure.
+At the end, Marc made a great shot.
+L.A.
+(LaMarcus Aldridge) contested it very, very well, and it went down.”

 Game 5 is Tuesday night in San Antonio.

-Note: This story has been updated to note Memphis’ 23 turnovers were a franchise worst in the postseason.